Andrew Lorraine

 Andrew Jason Lorraine (born August 11, 1972) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) from 1994 to 2002 for the California Angels, Chicago White Sox, Oakland Athletics, Seattle Mariners, Chicago Cubs, Cleveland Indians, and Milwaukee Brewers.
 He was born in Los Angeles, California.
 He also played for the La New Bears in Taiwan's Chinese Professional Baseball League.

 In high school, Lorraine was named the Los Angeles Times High School Pitcher of the Year, and a member of the USA Junior National Team.
 He was drafted, for a second time, out of Stanford University in the fourth round in by the California Angels.
 He pitched for the California Angels, Chicago White Sox, Oakland Athletics, Seattle Mariners, Chicago Cubs, Cleveland Indians, and Milwaukee Brewers.

 Lorraine was a pitching coach for the Seattle Mariners organization from 2009–16, and in December 2016 was hired by the Pittsburgh Pirates as a professional scout.
 Lorraine has been the pitching coach of the Israel national baseball team, and was the pitching coach for Team Israel at the 2017 World Baseball Classic in South Korea and Japan in March 2017.
 He was also the pitching coach for Team Israel at the 2019 European Baseball Championship, and for the team at the Africa/Europe 2020 Olympic Qualification tournament, in Italy in September 2019, which Israel won.

 Early and personal life

 Lorraine was born in Los Angeles, grew up in Newhall, Santa Clarita, California, and is Jewish.
 He is the son of Marlene and Michael (Mike) Lorraine; his mother is from New Jersey and his father emigrated to the United States from Blackpool, England.
 Lorraine's paternal grandfather, who emigrated from Poland to England, was originally named Levin, but after his grandfather spent time in Alsace-Lorraine in France in World War II with the British army, Andrew Lorraine said: "He liked the name Lorraine, and changed his name...."

 He has an older sister, Karen.
-Lorraine's wife is named Melissa, but prefers "Missie".